Creating an Open Network

 Service: Toggle the switch on to enable the proxy

-service.Note: Use the controller as proxy in 802.1X networks.
-A proxy AAA server is used when APs send authentication/accounting messages to the controller and the controller forwards these messages to an external AAA server.
+service.Note: Use the controller as a proxy in 802.1X networks.
+When access points send authentication and accounting messages to the controller, the controller forwards these messages to an external AAA server.

 - Proxy